BAE, EADS talks may spur more mergers

 While the complex deal faces obstacles, U.S. government officials were not likely to block it, according to multiple sources close to the matter who were not authorized to speak publicly.

-These sources said the companies have already held direct discussions with U.S. officials, though no formal proposal has been put forward yet.
+These sources said the companies have already held direct discussions with U.S. officials, though no formal proposal has been put forth yet.

-Anti-trust concerns in the U.S. would be minimal, given the modest amount of U.S. military revenue generated by EADS and BAE's trusted role on some of the most sensitive U.S. military and intelligence programmes.
+Antitrust concerns in the U.S. would be minimal, given the modest amount of U.S. military revenue generated by EADS and BAE's trusted role on some of the most sensitive U.S. military and intelligence programs.

 The deal would give BAE shareholders 40 percent and EADS investors 60 percent of a combined group with a dual stock listing.
-It likely would lower costs, and the group's products would range from Airbus commercial jets and military transport planes to the BAE-made Eurofighter Typhoon jets and its Astute class nuclear-powered submarines.
+It likely would lower costs, and the group's products would range from Airbus commercial jets and military transport planes to the BAE-made Tornado fighter jets and its Astute-class nuclear-powered submarines.

-"In a difficult spending environment it makes sense," said Neal Dihora, an analyst at independent researcher Morningstar in Chicago.
-"EADS has been saying they would like to have a better balance between commercial and defence."
+"In a difficult spending environment it makes sense," said Neal Dihora, an analyst at independent researcher Morning Star in Chicago.
+"EADS has been saying they would like to have a better balance between commercial and defense."

-Geographically, BAE's strength in the United States, Britain and Saudi Arabia would complement EADS' operations in Europe.
+Geographically, BAE's strength in the U.S., Britain and Saudi Arabia would complement EADS' operations in Europe.

 Sources familiar with the discussions said talks began in earnest in June, and one source close to EADS said they were the brainchild of Marwan Lahoud, who is in charge of strategy and marketing at EADS.

-Despite its advantages, the deal faces numerous regulatory, security and cultural hurdles and its fate is far from certain.
+Despite its advantages, the deal faced numerous regulatory, security and cultural hurdles and was far from certain.

 French Finance Minister Pierre Moscovici issued a terse statement saying the French state would decide as a shareholder when the time comes and according to EADS governance rules.

-"No one is counting their chickens just yet as it is a very complex transaction with lots of possible pitfalls, especially government related ones," said a British defence source close to the talks.
+"No one is counting their chickens just yet as it is a very complex transaction with lots of possible pitfalls, especially government related ones," said a British defense source close to the talks.

 The two companies have a long history of collaboration and are partners in a number of projects, including the Eurofighter and the European MBDA missile joint venture.